azkiflay/mininet/README.md

 While *control* refers to determining step-by-step movement of a given packet from source to destination, *forwarding* means the flow of data packets from the source to the destination.
 In tradtional computer networks, switches and routers are responsible for both the control and data forwarding functions.

-As shown in **Figure 1**, control and data planes in traditional switches are distributed across the network.
+As shown in Figure 1, control and data planes in traditional switches are distributed across the network.
 <p align="center">
   <img src="figures/traditional_switch.png" width="247" height="140"/>
 </p>